JonathanMEnriquez/spotlightgame/README.md

 ## Get Started

+Prerequisites -
+npm (12.0.0^)

 Clone the repository and cd into the directory.
+Run `npm install`.

-In the project directory, you can run:
+In the project directory, you can now run:

 ### `npm run start`